hasnieking/winmp/README.md

 To start you need to give it execution permissions.
-To make it only executable for you, use "chmod u+x winmp.sh" To make it eecutable for everyone, use "chmod +x winmp.sh"
+To make it only executable for you, use "chmod u+x winmp.sh" To make it executable for everyone, use "chmod +x winmp.sh"

 Run the script by using "./winmp.sh"